pks-97/Microsoft-CodeFunDo-2k18/README.md

 ![Image of example Map](https://github.com/coffe2code/Microsoft-CodeFunDo-2k18/blob/master/Map.png)

 The map shows a relief agency tending to affected areas(shown by purple patches).
 Each route corresponds to a single vehicle.
 The vehicle needs to follow this route for the most efficient operation.
 The map is taken from https://osm-in.github.io/flood-map/chennai.html#11.65/13.0493/80.2593.
-We would be using Google Maps in our website.
+We would be using Google Maps in our website and the maps would highlight the exact route to be taken by the vehicle instead of a highlevel view.

 #### Algorithm